Ameiva ameiva: Habitat

 They live on the forest floor, often sheltering underneath logs and in leaf litter.
 Captive individuals have been observed making tunnels spanning out from under a log or rock when given enough soil.

 Diet

-Its diet consists of mainly insects (such as grasshoppers, butterflies, cockroaches, beetles, termites, and insect larvae), frogs, other lizards (such as anoles), and spiders.
+Its diet consists of mainly insects (such as grasshoppers, butterflies, cockroaches, mole crickets, beetles, termites, and insect larvae), frogs, other lizards (such as anoles, dwarf geckos, skinks, and even conspecifics), amphisbaenians, spiders, snails, and plant matter.

 Reproduction

 The female lays several clutches of eggs from March to December.

 Invasive species

-This species has been introduced into the United States with thriving populations in South Florida.
+This species has been introduced into the United States with thriving populations in south Florida.

 Parasites

 This species is infected by a number of protist parasites including: